 St Christopher's School Sports and Arts Academy (SPARTA) enables participants to enjoy and learn in a variety of different ways on its ever developing activities programme.

 St Christopher’s three Schools are under the Principalship of Simon Watson who coordinates and links the work of the Headteachers of each school who are in turn responsible for their daily administration.

-The Principal, Heads and School Business Manager meet weekly; this group is called the Executive Leadership Team (ELT).
+The Principal and Heads meet weekly; this group is called the Executive Leadership Team (ELT).
 This is the central coordinating team for the whole School.

 The Infant, Junior and Senior schools also have their own Senior Leadership Teams (SLTs).
 The Senior School currently has the Head plus one Deputy Head and four Assistant Heads, and the Junior and Infant SLTs each consist of the Head and two Assistant Heads.
 Assistant Head positions are seen very much as preparation for Headship.
 Accordingly, each of these has a clearly defined portfolio of responsibilities that will rotate as the years pass.
 In recent years, two Junior School Assistant Heads have gone on to good overseas headships and a Senior School Assistant Head went on to take up a Headship in Europe.

 Prior to arrival in Bahrain, each newly appointed member of staff is sent a detailed email offering advice on such matters as what to wear, what to bring with them etc. They are also paired up with an existing member of staff to be their ‘buddy’.
 They will initiate email contact and offer advice as and when needed.
 Many have even assisted with such matters as finding a helper/nanny for those families with children, car purchases etc. These buddies also offer assistance after their arrival.